JBnkn/4369-programming-for-data-analytics/README.md

 As I have an interest is public transport, library-type sharing systems, and the movement towards better utilisation of public service data, I have decided to interrogate some of the freely available data for the [Dublinbikes](https://www.dublinbikes.ie/) bike-sharing scheme.

+### Project Overview
+In this project, I explored and analysed data from to Dublin's bike-sharing system, DublinBikes, to uncover insights about bike station usage, peak times, and station performance.
+This project demonstrates how data analytics techniques can be applied to real-world public service data to enhance transportation efficiency.

+Key aspects of the project included:
+- Analysing bike station data and geographic distribution
+- Identifying peak usage times based on time of day, and day of week
+- Visualising map-based data on a map to illustrate bike station locations
+- Leveraging time-series analysis to explore patterns in bike availability and demand

 ### Modules

 Modules used in the course of this project were: